amazon-connect/amazon-connect-streams/Documentation.md

 });
 ```
 Creates an outbound contact to the given endpoint.
 An optional queueARN can be
-specified indicating with which to associate the outbound contact.
+specified indicating with which queue to associate the outbound contact.

 Optional success and failure callbacks can be provided to determine if the
 operation was successful.